 Me & My career: Charlene White, ITN news presenter

-Charlene, 30, graces our screens to present the daily news bulletins for ITV Morning News and GMTV.
+Charlene, 36, graces our screens to present the daily news for ITV .
 She currently lives in south London.

 The entrepreneur within